ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 ## Managing one repository across multiple platforms

+To be clear, this entire post is about moving away from having code hosted on a single platform, to distributing across multiple platforms through _mirroring_.
+If, for example, you only want to migrate away from GitHub to some single, other platform, then both Codeberg and GitLab already offer the full solutions described above.
+We nevertheless recommend mirroring across multiple platforms, to reduce risks associated with dependence on any single platform.

 As described above, the easiest way to manage one Git repository across multiple platforms is to use one primary source to which you `push`, and from where you may `pull`.
 All other remote origins should be considered `push` mirrors only, and never `pull`.
 In the rare case that conflicts from other sources arise, you may need to `git push --force` to _other_ remotes (or the [safer version of `git push --force-with-lease`](https://git-scm.com/docs/git-push#Documentation/git-push.txt---force-with-leaserefnameexpect)).
 You should never `git push --force` to the main branch of your primary source.

+### Adding remotes to your local Git information

 For each additional remote source, you'll need to add a remote URL with [`git remote add`](https://git-scm.com/docs/git-remote).
 There are many ways to do this.